JBaczuk/pr-test-coverage/specifications/specifications.md

 10. Optionally the action should upload the coverage report as an artifact if the `artifact-name` input parameter is set using the value of the `artifact-name` input parameter as the artifact name.
 11. Optionally the action should use the `working-directory` input parameter to specify the working directory.
 Default: empty (repository root)
 12. The report should include the full path of each file, ordered by directory, and should include coverage of each directory where files were changed.
+13. In the summaries, indicate acceptable, warning, and unnacceptable coverage with ✅, ⚠️, and ❌, respectively.
+Use >= 80%, >= 60%, and < 60% as defaults, respectively.

 ## Example Workflow
 ```yaml